-Starting out in business is tough, especially at the start of your journey when you are building exposure and trying to gain your first sales or clients.
+On a tight budget and need some marketing tips for your small business?
+We understand that starting out in business is tough, especially at the start of your journey when you are building exposure and trying to gain your first sales or clients.
 According to the Office For National Statistics, only 60% of businesses survive their first five years.
-This is a quite a sobering statistic of how hard it is to establish a business that will survive in the long term.
-Careful planning and steady growth is key.
+This is quite a sobering statistic of how hard it is to establish a business that will survive in the long term.
+Careful planning and steady growth are key.
 If your growth is too slow, then you may not survive as your cash flow could be at risk.
-However if you experience an extremely fast growth then you may not be able to service your clients at your best level or get a steady supply chain of products in place depending on your type of business.
+However, if you experience extremely fast growth then you may not be able to service your clients at your best level or get a steady supply chain of products in place depending on your type of business.

 How do I market my business on a small budget?